-The maturity and death benefits will not proportionally be reduced by the AMS fee for Partner series, Preferred partner series, and Constellation series.
+The maturity and death benefits will not proportionally be reduced by the AMS fee for Partner series and Preferred partner series.
 The maturity and death benefits no longer apply upon termination of your policy.
 This can occur:

 - Once your policy matures, or - When you redeem all units allocated to the policy